dsidlo/pricepredict/README.md

 ## Goals:

-* Create an Class for easing the creation of prediction modes for individual stocks and instruments.
-The class can be used independently so that it can be used in a service in whhich it can be automatically maintained and where the service can be used to make predictions and perform analitics across a large number of instruments.
+* Create an Class for easing the creation of prediction models for individual stocks and instruments.
+The class can be used independently so that it can be used in a service in which it can be automatically maintained and where the service can be used to make predictions and perform analytics across a large number of instruments.
 * Create a web-based UI for stock price prediction, stock analysis, pairs trading analysis.
 * Make it easy to find Swing and Pairs Trading opportunities.